Jet aircraft: Commercial jet aircraft

-BOAC operated the first commercial jet service, from London to Johannesburg, in 1952 with the de Havilland Comet jetliner.
-This highly innovative aircraft travelled far faster and higher than propeller aircraft, was much quieter, smoother, and had stylish blended wings containing hidden jet engines.
-However, due to a design defect, and use of aluminium alloys, the aircraft suffered catastrophic metal fatigue which led to several crashes, which gave time for the Boeing 707 to enter service in 1958 and thus to dominate the market for civilian airliners.
-The underslung engines were found to be advantageous in the event of a propellant leak, and so the 707 looked rather different from the Comet: the 707 has a shape that is effectively the same as that of contemporary aircraft, with marked commonality still evident today for example with the 737 (fuselage) and A340 (single deck, swept wing, four below-wing engines).
+The first commercial jet service was operated in 1952 by BOAC.
+This service flew from London to Johannesburg, using the de Havilland Comet jetliner.
+The Comet travelled faster and higher than propeller aircraft, and provided a quieter and smoother ride for passengers.
+However, due to a design defect, and use of aluminum alloys, the aircraft suffered catastrophic metal fatigue, leading to several crashes.
+Due to these accidents, the Boeing 707 gained the opportunity to enter service in 1958 and dominate the market for civilian airliners.
+The 707's underslung engines were found to be advantageous in the event of a propellant leak, making its visual appearance contrast that of the Comet, which had blended wings containing hidden engines.
+The 707's overall shape is similar to that of contemporary aircraft, with marked commonality still evident today.
+Some examples of this include the Boeing 737 (fuselage) and Airbus A340 (single deck, swept wing, four below-wing engines).

-Turbofan aircraft with far greater fuel efficiency began entering service in the 1950s and 1960s, and became the most commonly used type of jet.
+Turbofan aircraft, which had greater fuel efficiency, began entering service in the 1950s and 1960s, and eventually became the most commonly used type of jet.

 The Tu-144 supersonic transport was the fastest commercial jet aircraft at Mach 2.35 (2503 km/h).
 It went into service in 1975, but was withdrawn from commercial service shortly afterwards.
 The Mach 2 Concorde entered service in 1976 and flew for 27 years.